wrf/pdbcolor/README.md

 6) Run `pdb_log_likelihood.py` to recode the ATOM records in the PDB file of the protein of interest.
 7) View in PyMOL, and run the `color_by_likelihood.py` script in the PyMOL console.

 For example, in the analysis by [Shen et al 2017](https://www.nature.com/articles/s41559-017-0126) using the [Whelan2015-D1-Opisthokont](https://figshare.com/articles/Error_signal_and_the_placement_of_Ctenophora_sister_to_all_other_animals/1334306) set, [STT3B](http://www.uniprot.org/uniprot/Q8TCJ2) was identified as an outlier.
 STT3B is the catalytic subunit of the oligosaccharyltransferase complex.
 It contains 22 strong sites, where 20 favor one topology (ctenophora-sister), 1 favors another (porifera-sister), and 1 favors the third.
-A human crystal structure was unavailable, but was instead [modeled](https://swissmodel.expasy.org/repository/uniprot/Q8TCJ2) after the structure of the complex in yeast: [6EZN](https://www.rcsb.org/structure/6ezn) (see [Wild et al 2018 Structure of the yeast oligosaccharyltransferase complex gives insight into eukaryotic N-glycosylation](http://science.sciencemag.org/content/359/6375/545)).
+A human cryo-EM structure is now available at [6S7T](https://www.rcsb.org/structure/6S7T) (see [Ramirez 2019](http://dx.doi.org/10.1126/science.aaz3505)), but was previously [modeled](https://swissmodel.expasy.org/repository/uniprot/Q8TCJ2) after the structure of the complex in yeast: [6EZN](https://www.rcsb.org/structure/6ezn) (see [Wild 2018](http://science.sciencemag.org/content/359/6375/545)).

 `~/git/pdbcolor/pdb_log_likelihood.py -a examples/26999-27593-STT3B_HUMAN.aln -p STT3B_HUMAN_mod_from_6ezn.pdb -s STT3B_HUMAN > STT3B_HUMAN_mod_from_6ezn_w_lnl.pdb`

+The script can also be run on the cyro-EM structure, including other proteins:

+`~/git/pdbcolor/pdb_log_likelihood.py -a examples/26999-27593-STT3B_HUMAN.aln examples/367375-367477-DAD1_HUMAN.aln examples/160305-160495-RPN2_HUMAN.aln examples/41614-41862-OST48_HUMAN.aln -p examples/6s7t.pdb -s STT3B_HUMAN DAD1_HUMAN RPN2_HUMAN OST48_HUMAN -w > examples/6s7t.w_lnl.pdb`

 ![STT3b_HUMAN_mod_from_6ezn_w_lnl_labels.png](https://github.com/wrf/pdbcolor/blob/master/examples/STT3b_HUMAN_mod_from_6ezn_w_lnl_labels.png)